Lecturer in Statistics

 - Be valued for your exceptional knowledge and experience

-- Level B, full time, fixed term for up to three years
+- Level B, full time, fixed term for 3 years starting January 2018

 About the opportunity